Hugh James specialises in acting for clients who have been mis-sold pensions.

 SIPP’s have been used as a platform to invest in high risk funds and illiquid assets which have resulted in financial loss for many of our clients.

 An unregulated investment is an investment that is not regulated by the Financial Conduct Authority.

 Examples of these unregulated investments include:-

-Due to the high risks involved, these investments are usually only suitable for experienced investors; they are not suitable for an ordinary or inexperienced investor.
+Due to the high risks involved, these investments are usually only suitable for experienced and sophisticated investors; they are not suitable for an ordinary or inexperienced investor.

-A pension may have been mis-sold to you if one or more of the following statements applies to you:
+A pension may have been mis-sold to you if one or more of the following statements is true:

 An application for a group litigation order (GLO) in respect of Berkeley Burke SIPP Litigation has been approved by the High Court.